spacedandi/Movie/README.md

 1. Download the dataset from Kaggle and place it in the project folder.
 2. Open `movie_revenue_prediction.py`.
-3. Install the required packages listed in `requirements.txt`.
+3. Install the required packages.
 4. Run the script.
 Each step is clearly marked with comments.
 5. The script will output model evaluation results and generate visualizations.
-   Sample outputs are also included in this repository under the `results/` folder.
+   Sample outputs are also included in this repository.

 ---